mayaashok/draw-cue/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-<a href="https://www.flaticon.com/free-icons/art-tech" title="art tech icons">Art tech icons created by Freepik - Flaticon</a>
+<a href="https://www.flaticon.com/free-icons/art-and-design" title="art and design icons">Art and design icons created by wanicon - Flaticon</a>